AlejandroGonzalR/OntologyClassGenerator/README.md

 ## Running the tests

-The tests are focused on the implementation of ontologies in the neo4j database, for this the basic examples of ontologies wine.df and food.df were used.
+The tests are focused on the implementation of ontologies in the neo4j database, for this the basic examples of ontologies [wine.rdf](https://github.com/AlejandroGonzalR/OntologyClassGenerator/blob/master/src/main/resources/owl/wine.rdf) and [food.rdf](https://github.com/AlejandroGonzalR/OntologyClassGenerator/blob/master/src/main/resources/owl/food.rdf) were used.

 In the test directory you can run each test, these are classified in data load to the database, relationships and queries.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors